Hurricane preparedness items on table

 Stock up.
 Generally, an emergency preparedness kit includes food and water, a battery-powered radio, flashlights and batteries, a first-aid kit and medicines, among other items.
 Learn what items are recommended.

-If you haven’t yet purchased hurricane preparedness items, you can do so during Florida’s disaster preparedness sales tax holiday, May 28-June 10, 2022, and save some money.
+If you haven’t yet purchased hurricane preparedness items, you can do so during Florida’s disaster preparedness sales tax holiday, June 1-14, 2024, and save some money.
 Learn what items qualify.

 Protect your home.
 Taking a few precautions will help minimize damage from a storm.
 Trim trees to prevent damage from broken limbs.
 Bring loose outdoor items, such as patio furniture, inside to keep them from blowing away.
 Secure all doors and move your car inside a garage if possible.